tasmota/docs/Securing-your-IoT-from-hacking.md

 pattern write tele/%u/#
 ```

 My user root is allowed to do everything.
 This is used in my home-automation to control all devices and listen to all devices.
 The "pattern" is used for ALL other users and the %u is a substitute.
 The great thing is that the device can read its configuration but cannot write to it.
 And the status information it posts to the /status/ but is not able to read it afterward.
-With this minimal configuration, TASMOTA devices are running.
+With this minimal configuration, Tasmota devices are running.

 To add the different user to Mosquitte the following two commands work fine.
 There is also a re-read available, but a restart works better for me.